K21-crypt/K21-crypt.github.io/content/writeups/tryhackme/VulnNet/_index.md

 ![](Pasted%20image%2020250306152340.png)

-If you want to learn about private keys and public keys and how it works,you can check out this series. https://www.youtube.com/watch?v=JV9Yei8QiP0 (more videos are comming soon).
+If you want to learn about private keys and public keys and how it works,you can check out this series.

+[videos explaining private key and public key](https://www.youtube.com/watch?v=JV9Yei8QiP0) (more videos are coming soon).

 ## Done